tilln/jmeter-iso8583/README.md

     * Server mode: Ignored.

 Optional settings:
+- *Connection Reference*: This *Identifier* can be used to distinguish multiple configuration elements in a sampler's Scope.
 - *Channel Header*:
 A static header string for all messages (sent and received).
 Note that some Channels use dynamic headers instead (e.g. VAPChannel).